zediogoviana/zediogoviana.github.io/content/about.md

 My name is José Diogo Viana, but everyone calls me **/(Zé|Diogo)/**.

-I'm based in Portugal 🇵🇹 and at the moment I work at **[Remote](https://remote.com)**, as an Elixir Backend Engineer, helping to make it easy for companies to hire, pay, and manage their teams globally.
+I'm based in Portugal 🇵🇹 and at the moment I work at **[Remote](https://remote.com)**, as an Elixir Senior Backend Engineer, helping to make it easy for companies to hire, pay, and manage their teams globally.

 At night, I'm building **[Albwer](https://www.albwer.com)**, with a great friend.